TrAyZeN/gimme-repos/README.md

 ```

 ### Maybe known repositories
-Repositories with more thant 100 stars.
+Repositories with more than 100 stars.
 ```
 GET /maybeknown
 ```